Table of Contents

 With so much material to cover, here is a snapshot of the way LinkedIn Learning organizes their offerings:

-To bring an example, a search for “Project Management” returns 5,943 results.
+To bring an example, a search for “Project Management” returns 18,310 results in 2023.
 These results can be further organized by Best Match, View Count, or Newest.
-Users can also filter results based on content length, difficulty level, and taught software.
-In addition, users can filter searches based on whether continuing education whether units are offered, and whether the material is a course, a learning path, or a video.
-Filter functionality is also robust enough such that users can select a video within an existing course in order to learn bits of information without participating in an entire course.
+Users can also filter results based on content length, difficulty level, and the software the course is focusing on (when relevant).
+In addition, users can filter for whether the material is a course, a learning path, or a video.

-To bring an example from LinkedIn Learning, the “Become a Project Manager” Learning Path is nearly 27 hours long and consists of 17 courses.
-At the end of this Learning Path, LinkedIn Learning provides the user with a certificate of completion which appears on their LinkedIn profile.
+To bring an example from LinkedIn Learning, the “Become a Project Manager” Learning Path is 12 hours long and consists of 10 courses.
+At the end of this Learning Path, LinkedIn Learning provides the user with a certificate of completion, which appears on their LinkedIn profile.
 These LinkedIn Learning certifications can benefit job seekers or simply employees who want to showcase their proactive pursuit of professional growth.

 Quality of the course content